pcfgallery/website/_posts/2020-05-21-graph-api-user-presences.md

 authors:
   - tae_rim_han
 ---
-A control that demonostrates how Microsoft Graph API can be consumed in a PCF control.
+A control that demonstrates how Microsoft Graph API can be consumed.
 It allows a user to sign-in and retrieve permitted Microsoft Graph resources.